Norm Matloff's Statistics Bio

 Computer Engineering, majority in Stat, with the understanding that I

 would eventually be majority in ECE.
-Later a CS Dept. formed, and I
+Four years later a CS Dept. formed, and I

 outlets such as the ACM Trans. on Database Systems, the ACM